 g.
 Is published annually and available on the District’s website.

+7. “Destroy” means to remove data or a record:

+a.
+In accordance with current industry best practices; and

+b.
+Rendering the data or record irretrievable in the normal course of business of the District or a third-party contractor.

-6. “Disclosure” means permitting access to, revealing, releasing, transferring, disseminating, or otherwise communicating all or any part of any individual record orally, in writing, electronically, or by any other communication method.
+8. “Disclosure” means permitting access to, revealing, releasing, transferring, disseminating, or otherwise communicating all or any part of any individual record orally, in writing, electronically, or by any other communication method.

-7. “Expunge” means to seal or permanently delete data, as described in board rule made under Utah Code § 53E-9-306.
+9. “Expunge” means to seal or permanently delete data so as to limit its availability to all except authorized individuals..

-8. “Information Technology Systems Security Plan” means a plan incorporating policies and process for:

-system administration;

-network security;

-application security;

-endpoint, server, and device security;

-identity, authentication, and access management;

-data protection and cryptography;

-monitoring, vulnerability, and patch management;

-high availability, disaster recovery, and physical protection;

-incident responses;

-acquisition and asset management; and

-k. policy, audit, and e-discovery training

-9. “Metadata Dictionary” means a record that:
+10. “Metadata Dictionary” means a record that: